ncatlab/nlab-content/pages/5/9/3/0/395/content.md

 =--
 \begin{proof}
 Let be a fibration $p:E\to B$ and let $e:A\to B$ be a weak equivalence.
-Without loss of generality we can assume that $e$ is a section of a acyclic fibration
+Without loss of generality we can assume that $e$ is a section of an acyclic fibration
 $q:B\to A$ -- otherwise we first decompose with the factorization lemma and then pull back along the factors individually.